adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/experiencefragment/v1/experiencefragment/README.md

 `./fragmentVariationPath` - defines the path to the experience fragment variation to be rendered.
 `./id` - defines the component HTML ID attribute

+## Tests and Coverage

+The class `ExperienceFragmentIT` is the Selenium test class.
+It checks for the existence of the dialog in fullscreen enabled/disabled.

 ## Information

 * **Vendor**: Adobe